Great Blue Hole Belize

 World-wide Recognition of Great Blue Hole

 The Belize Blue Hole is such a spectacular place that has been recognized world-wide.

 - The wonder became a UNESCO World Heritage Site in 1996.

 - The Discovery Channel placed the Great Blue Hole in Belize at number one on its list of ‘The 10 Most Amazing Places on Earth’.

 - In 1971, explorer and oceanographer, Jacques Cousteau from France, publicized the Great Blue Hole as one of the best scuba sites in the world.

-- In April 2012 Bill Gates, among the richest men in the world, visited the Belize’s Blue Hole in Belize with his family.
+- In April 2012 Bill Gates, among the richest men in the world, visited the Belize Blue Hole in Belize with his family.

 So, if you’re making a trip to Belize be sure to mark this world wonder off your bucket list!
-Schedule a dive , snorkel, or do a fly over of Belize’s Great Blue Hole!
+Schedule a dive , snorkel, or do a fly over the Great Blue Hole in Belize!